The Brain-Computer Interface Is Coming

 DBS delivers a small electric current to change the activity of specific brain areas.
 Like a pacemaker for the mind, this electrical stimulation of the brain with implanted electrodes appears to reduce symptoms for several difficult-to-treat disorders.
 A little bit of electrical current apparently goes a long way.

 What’s next?
-Since the 1970’s, researchers have been working on the “brain-computer interface” (BCI).
-Unlike the neural implants, above, that supply electric current, BCI differs in that it allows for the bidirectional flow of information.
+Since the 1970s, researchers have been working on the “brain-computer interface” (BCI).
+Unlike the neural implants above, which supply electric current, BCI allows for the bidirectional flow of information.
 That means your brain will be able to send and receive information … not communicating through your eyes, ears, or fingers, but instead through a direct electrical connection wired into your brain.
 Imagine your brain hooked directly to a computer!
-Researchers at USC have already tested a brain implant to improve long-term memory.
+Researchers have already started tested a brain implant to improve long-term memory.
 One possible therapeutic will use such devices to enhance memory for those who’ve sustained brain injury resulting in amnesia or other memory problems.
-This is the beginning of an implantable “memory prosthesis.”
+This may be the beginning of an implantable “memory prosthesis.”

 Is your brain ready for plug-and-play?
 In fact, government and private research labs are working on a “brain modem,” a very high-bandwidth BCI connection between the brain and other devices, to treat anything from blindness to paralysis.
 This type of direct brain-computer connection is not that far into the future.
 A company called Paradromics is working on a high-density connection to the brain’s speech center to literally hack into and decode the words that a person is thinking of saying.
 Recently, according to an article in the MIT Technology Review, Elon Musk announced funding for Neuralink, a company working on a brain-computer interface.
 And then Facebook followed by announcing it’s working on a “thought-to-text” device to allow us to silently compose a text or email, just by thinking it!